Lancaster, New Hampshire

 Lancaster is a town located along the Connecticut River in Coös County, New Hampshire, United States.
 The town is named after the city of Lancaster in England.
 As of the 2020 census, the town population was 3,218, the second largest in the county after Berlin.
 It is the county seat of Coös County and gateway to the Great North Woods Region of the state.
-Lancaster, which includes the villages of Grange and South Lancaster, is home to Weeks State Park and the Lancaster Fair.
+Lancaster includes the villages of Coös Junction, Grange, Lost Nation, and South Lancaster.
 Part of the White Mountain National Forest is in the eastern portion.
-The town is part of the Berlin, NH−VT Micropolitan Statistical Area.
+The town is not currently part of a metropolitan or micropolitan statistical area, NH−VT Micropolitan Statistical Area.

 The main village in town, where 1,941 people resided at the 2020 census, is defined as the Lancaster census-designated place (CDP) and is located at the junctions of U.S. Route 3 and U.S. Route 2, along the Israel River.

 Lancaster is the site of the Porcupine Freedom Festival, an annual liberty-themed festival of the Free State Project that draws thousands of visitors each year.